polomarcus/tp/data-engineering/tp-data-processing-framework/README.md

 # Practices - Data engineering

-## TP3 - Data processing with Apache Spark
+## TP - Data processing with Apache Spark
 To process a large amount of data partitioned on a data lake, you can use data processing frameworks such as Apache Spark :
 1. Read : https://spark.apache.org/docs/latest/sql-programming-guide.html